ian-antking/the-pirate-gui/README.md

-# Website Bootstrap
+# The Pirate GUI-ame
-A blank node.js project for creating websited in html, css and javascript.
+GUI for playing "The Pirate Game"

 ## Downloading and Installing